Research

 When deciding which option is best for you, consider:

 • The size of your lot.
-ADUs have a size restriction of 1,200 square feet and only three are allowed per lot, while SB-9 provides more flexibility with the sizes and number of homes that are classified as single-family homes or duplexes.
+ADUs have a size restriction of 1,200 square feet in terms of maximum square footage, and only three are allowed per lot, while SB-9 provides more flexibility with the sizes and number of homes that are classified as single-family homes or duplexes.

 • Extra costs and complexities.
 Lot splits under SB-9 can be an expensive and lengthy process which may add costs and time to your home redevelopment.
 Legal expenses and the administrative lift to establish and maintain a homeowners association for a condo-ized ADU under AB-1033 may also add cost and burden.